Is It Difficult To Find a Place To Rent in Ireland?

 Know Your Rights

-As a private tenant, you have certain rights and obligations covered under the Residential Tenancies act.
-Understanding what you are and are not entitled to can save you a lot of time should you run into any issues with your tenancy.
-The citizen’s information website has a full list of tenancy rights and obligations.
+As private tenants, you have rights and obligations under the Residential Tenancies Act.
+The citizen's information website contains a full list of tenancy rights and obligations.

 Renting a Room